 Screenshots are a popular action that most people take and nobody talks about it.
 You may want to capture a moment in a conversation or a funny tweet.
 Some apps, like Snapchat, even let other users know when you screen shot their posts.
 Most people use buttons for screenshots and that’s fine.
 However, there are a variety of other ways to take screenshots as well.
-Let’s take a look at the best screenshot apps for Android and some other methods too!
+Let’s take a look at the best screenshot apps for Android and most other methods too!

 - AZ Screen Recorder